 Married to Todd Petty for 30 years, son Bryce Petty, NFL QB for New York Jets, daughter Lexie Petty, student athlete at UTTyler Attended Louisiana Tech University, studied fine art and interior design, played on the Lady Golf team.
 Played on the Future’s Professional Golf Tour for two years.
 Youth Pastor of Cabot United Methodist Church 1999-2005 Created and implemented the Movement Toward a Future DBA Mentors Care mentoring program in 2009 – present

-Mentors Care’s ultimate vision is to make its Mentoring Program accessible to at-risk high school students in school districts throughout the State of Texas and beyond, by promoting itself to School Districts throughout the State which are historically underserved, and then working with them to enlist, train and equip volunteer mentors to care about – and to believe in – the kids they serve.
+Mentors Care’s mission is to provide at-risk high school students mentors, tools, and resources in school districts throughout the State of Texas and beyond.
+Mentors Care will promote itself to school districts which are historically underserved, then work with the school district to enlist, train and equip volunteer mentors to care about – and to believe in – the kids they serve.

 WHY WE EXIST